Miles Jacobson: Sports Interactive

+Football Manager players have accelerated rapidly in recent years, helped in part by the pandemic and by the studio working with subscription platforms like Game Pass, Apple Arcade, and Netflix.
+Football Manager 2023 became the first of the studio's titles to break five million players, while FM24 hit more than seven million players in less than 100 days.
+In September 2025, Jacobson revealed FM24 had reached 19.09 million players, extending its record as the most played game in the series by far.

 Charitable endeavours

 Outside Sports Interactive, Jacobson is heavily involved with the War Child charity, working as part of its entertainment committee.
 This committee is responsible for music-based fundraising initiatives which include record releases (including the Heroes album, the Young Soul Rebels single) and live events which have, to date, included gigs featuring Kasabian, La Roux, Al Murray, Jason Manford, Madness, Plan B, The Killers and Coldplay (the latter pair's gig also involved an encore featuring Gary Barlow and Bono).
 War Child also receive a donation for each copy of Football Manager sold, raising more than £700,000 to date, and in 2011, Jacobson went on a trip with the charity to the Democratic Republic of Congo.

 In 2008, Jacobson was one of the co-founders of GamesAid, a broker for charitable activity on behalf of the games industry (and sponsor of the Paddington Academy).
 He is also currently working on a charitable project in Mozambique, giving local villages business opportunities whilst also helping the environment by planting fruit trees which thrive in the area.

-He recently became involved with the Nordoff-Robbins music therapy charity, where he is part of a committee that organises the annual Football Extravaganza dinner, the most recent of which raised more than £400,000 for the charity.
+Jacobson has been involved with the Nordoff-Robbins music therapy charity for a number of years, forming part of a committee that organises the annual Legends of Football dinner.
+The dinners have raised more than £9m over the years, with the most recent honouring Ian Wright and Emma Hayes.

 He also recently became a vice-president for the charity Special Effect, which makes gaming accessible for people with severe disabilities.

 Jacobson was appointed to the role of Industry Ambassador for War Child in July 2022, having supported the charity for almost three decades.